Self-Regulation and Maturity

-Every society needs organisation.
-In this case, we are talking about the organisation of the cells in our body.
-And every organisation needs at least temporary leadership or administration.
+Every society needs organization.
+In this case, we are talking about the organization of the cells in our body.
+And every organization needs at least temporary leadership or administration.
 In our body, the brain takes over this job.
 Its rank within the chain of command is derived from its function to build connections.
-Through the brain’s data highways, even cells hidden deeply within the body are able to take part in what is happening in the outside world.
+Through the brain’s data highways, even cells hidden deep within the body are able to take part in what is happening in the outside world.
 This is why all other body systems will have to subjugate themselves under the brain’s rule.9Lipton, Biology of Belief, S. 125, Kindle

 Energy, on the other hand, is what makes life possible in the first place.
 That is why our mitochondria, which harvest energy for our body in our cells, are the secret boss in our body.

-Our hormonal system is responsible to channel energy or ration it when necessary.
-It reacts to commands from our nervous system and the mitochondra, among others.
+Our hormonal system is responsible for either even distribution of energy, distribution of energy to where it is needed most, or rationing of energy when necessary.
+It reacts to commands from our nervous system and the mitochondria, among others.
 Thus, hormones are the executive arm of the leadership and have a pretty strong position within the hierarchical order.

 Hormones also greatly influence the body’s police corps, our immune system.
 The immune system is tasked with the defense of our body’s inside from outside threats.